-The next evening, a small private dinner was given in their honor by the B8 of Hope co-founders and team as to let our friends and supporters engage with the speakers on a more casual and intimate level.
+The next evening, a small private dinner was hosted in their honor by the B8 of Hope co-founders and team to let our friends and supporters engage with the speakers on a more casual and intimate level.

-We allowed ourselves a well deserved annual break in August as to come back fresh and energized for the remainder of the year.
+We allowed ourselves a well-deserved annual break in August to come back fresh and energized for the remainder of the year.

-Chrystelle Thiébaud (B8 of Hope’s Administrator, Internship and Special Project manager), Mehra Rimer (B8 of Hope’s Executive director, Chair and Co-founder) and David Rimer (B8 of Hope’s Treasurer and Co-founder) went all three to Israel and the West Bank during the month of July.
-They were joined for a few days by two of their donors as well as by two members of ‘B8 of Hope Next Gen Youth Group’.
+Chrystelle Thiébaud (B8 of Hope’s Administrator, Internship and Special Project manager), Mehra Rimer (B8 of Hope’s Executive director, Chair and Co-founder) and David Rimer (B8 of Hope’s Treasurer and Co-founder) all went to Israel and the West Bank during the month of July.
+They were joined for a few days by two of their donors and two members of ‘B8 of Hope Next Gen Youth Group’.

 The primary objective of the trip was to receive updates on the preparation and implementation of ‘the seven synergies project’ funded by B8 of Hope earlier this Spring.